 A personal trainer is a fitness professional involved in exercise prescription and instruction.
 They motivate clients by setting goals and providing feedback and accountability.
 Trainers also measure their client's strengths and weaknesses with fitness assessments.
 These fitness assessments may also be performed before and after an exercise program to measure their client's improvements in physical fitness.
 They may also educate their clients in many other aspects of wellness besides exercise, including general health and nutrition guidelines.
 Many specialize in a certain training type, training philosophy, performance type, exercise modality, or client population.

 About the Program

 The personal trainer advanced certificate is fast-paced program designed to prepare you for the National Strength and Conditioning Association (NSCA) certification.
-Delta College is part of the NSCA education recognition program, giving graduates the opportunity to sit for and take the national personal trainer certification exam on campus.
+Delta College gives the graduates the opportunity to take the NSCA certified personal training exam on campus.

 Learning human anatomy, exercise physiology, injury prevention, and motivation techniques, you will develop skills necessary to lead individuals safely through exercise with proper instruction and demonstration.